networknext/next/sdk/docs/source/next_server_t.rst

 	void next_server_flush( struct next_server_t * server );

-This function blocks for up to 10 seconds to ensure that all session data, server events and match data are recorded.
+This function blocks for up to 10 seconds to ensure that all session is recorded.

 After calling this function, destroy the server via *next_server_destroy*.